BlueWallet/LndHub/doc/Send-requirements.md

 Response:

     {
-        "destination": "...",         //string, lnd node address
+        "destination": "...",         // string, lnd node address "payment_hash": "...",        // string
-    	"payment_hash": "...",        //string
-    	"num_satoshis": "78497",      //string, satoshis
+    	"num_satoshis": "78497",      // string, satoshis
-    	"timestamp": "1534430501",    //string, unixtime
+    	"timestamp": "1534430501",    // string, unixtime
-    	"expiry": "3600",             //string, seconds
+    	"expiry": "3600",             // string, seconds
-    	"description": "...",         //string
+    	"description": "...",         // string
-    	"description_hash": "",       //string
+    	"description_hash": "",       // string
-    	"fallback_addr": "...",       //string, fallback on-chain address
+    	"fallback_addr": "...",       // string, fallback on-chain address
-    	"cltv_expiry": "...",         //string, delta to use for the time-lock of the CLTV extended to the final hop "route_hints": [
+    	"cltv_expiry": "...",         // string, delta to use for the time-lock of the CLTV extended to the final hop "route_hints": [
 		{
 			"hop_hints" : [
 				{
-					"node_id": "..",       //string, the public key of the node at the start of the
+					"node_id": "..",       // string, the public key of the node at the start of the
 							       // channel.

-					"chan_id": ...,        //int, the unique identifier of the channel.
+					"chan_id": ...,        // int, the unique identifier of the channel.

-					"fee_base_msat": ...,  //int, The base fee of the channel denominated in
+					"fee_base_msat": ...,  // int, The base fee of the channel denominated in
 							       // millisatoshis.

 					"fee_proportional_millionths": ...,
-					                       //int, the fee rate of the channel
+					                       // int, the fee rate of the channel
 			  				       // for sending one satoshi across it denominated
 							       // in millionths of a satoshi

 					"cltv_expiry_delta": ...
-					                       //int, the fee rate of the channel for sending one satoshi
+					                       // int, the fee rate of the channel for sending one satoshi
 							       // across it denominated in millionths of a satoshi }, ...
 			]